sztimi/opswat-test/2_iac/README.md

 ## Terraform

 The Terraform solution creates a resource group, a service plan and then a web app.
-Once these are created, it commits `contrib/workflow.yml` to the given repository, triggering GitHub Actions and deploying the application.
+Once these are created, it commits a `workflow.yml` file to the given repository, triggering GitHub Actions and deploying the application.

 ### Preparation
 install azure cli